Aquanty/rtd-hgs/docs/source/index.rst

 | Compute loading efficiency

+| ``Scope .grok``
-[.mprops] This command should be included in the input file if you want the pre-processor to compute the loading efficiency [-] based on Equation :ref:`eq:loading_efficiency` .
-In this case, values of Poisson’s ratio and compressibility of solids and water for the current media will be used.
+| [.mprops] This command should be included in the input file if you
+  want the pre-processor to compute the loading efficiency [-] based on Equation :ref:
+| .
+In this case, values of Poisson’s ratio and compressibility of
+  solids and water for the current media will be used.
 Porous media compressibility will be computed from the specific storage value.
 If this command is not included, the default or user-defined loading efficiency value is used instead.

 --------------